3.3 Super Cells!

 Choose which you want to read:

-E. Cell Walls?
+D. Cell Walls?

 Directions: Complete the analogies below to explain why plants have cell walls.